California Innocence Project: The California 12

-Some of these clients had been found innocent by a judge, yet remained incarcerated for a while, although as of 2020 only one remains in prison.
+Some of these clients had been found innocent by a judge, yet remained incarcerated for a period, although as of 2020 only one remains in prison.
 The Innocence March ended June 20, 2013, at the steps of the California State Capitol building in Sacramento.
 Following a rally attended by more than 100 supporters, attorneys from the California Innocence Project met with a staff delegation from the office of Governor Jerry Brown to plead for clemency for The California 12, and to call attention to wrongful convictions and contributing causes, such as flawed eyewitness identification and faulty science.

-In 2020, the incumbent Governor of California Gavin Newsom granted clemency to dozens of prisoners, including four from the California 12, so only one - Edward Contreras, remains incarcerated.
+In 2020, the incumbent Governor of California Gavin Newsom granted clemency to dozens of prisoners, including four from the California 12, so only one, Edward Contreras, remains incarcerated.